News & Events

 Covid-19

 We have resumed in-person worship St. Luke's and continue to follow CDC guidelines, and will make changes if needed, following the recommendations of the CDC and Bishop Miller.
-We have suspended livestreaming our worship services to Zoom and Facebook Live for the month of August, 2022, and we encourage everyone to worship in person.
-We celebrate Holy Communion on all Sundays, except when Pastor Wqade is away.
+We have suspended regular livestreaming our worship services to Zoom and Facebook Live, and we encourage everyone to worship in person.
+We celebrate Holy Communion on most Sundays.
 Please contact us if you need any additional information about these things, or to request an invitation to worship events by email.

 Cycling Cherubs